-What is the new technical idea?
-The term Power Conditioning System (PCS) refers to the general class of devices that use power electronics technologies to convert electrical energy from one form to another; for example, converting between direct current (DC) and alternating current (AC), and/or converting between different voltage levels, and/or providing specific power qualities required by the subsystems being interfaced by the PCS.
+Objective: Establish standards and measurement methods for smart grid and microgrid PCSs and associated component technology needed to transition from today’s low penetration of non-dispatchable intermittent renewable energy sources to the future high penetrations of dispatchable smart grid-interactive distributed generators, storage, and microgrids by 2016.What is the new technical idea?
+The term Power Conditioning System (PCS) refers to the general class of devices that use power electronics technologies to convert electric power from one form to another; for example, converting between direct current (DC) and alternating current (AC), and/or converting between different voltage levels, and/or providing specific power qualities required by the subsystems being interfaced by the PCS.
 Power electronics technologies and PCS applications have continuously progressed since the invention of the power transistor (the key enabling technology) and are transforming the way electricity is generated, stored, delivered, and used, as well as the way mechanical systems are actuated.

 Many “loads” on the power grid today are already interfaced through PCSs that provide the type of electricity needed by the load and also provide valuable grid interface characteristics such as unity power factor (phase of AC current draw is aligned with AC voltage) and reduced waveform harmonics (reduced sinusoidal distortion of load current).
 The transition to PCS-based loads occurred over the last three decades, starting with low power loads and evolving toward high power loads such as today’s large variable speed electric motor drives (up to 100 MW).
 The grid “power delivery system” itself has also begun to use PCSs such as Flexible AC Transmission System (FACTS) devices that inject corrective power waveforms into the grid, and High Voltage DC Transmission (HVDC) stations that convert between AC and DC for long distance transmission (at 1000 kV, 1000 MW levels).

-On the other hand, only a fraction of power generators on the grid today are PCS-based (<<1% overall) and we are on the verge of a transformation to much higher penetration levels of PCS-based generators (>10%) that will occur over only a few years.
-The transformation is partially due to the addition of renewable/clean energy sources that produce DC (photovoltaic and fuel cell) or variable AC (wind turbines) and thus require a PCS to convert to regulated AC for the grid.
-The distributed nature of solar energy also poses unique challenges in simultaneously meeting the requirements to provide grid stability by remaining connected during abnormal grid conditions, while also ensuring safety by deenergizing or separating into a microgrid island when the distribution grid goes down.
-Microgrids provide resiliency and power quality advantages to consumers and contribute to overall stability of the grid.
-Advanced, smart-grid-enabled PCS-based generator and microgrid functions developed as a result of this project are providing solutions to these and many other issues and will enable distributed generators to provide valuable grid supportive functions.
+On the other hand, only a fraction of power generators on the grid today are PCS-based (<<1% overall), but we are on the verge of a transformation to much higher penetration levels of PCS-based generators (>10%) that will occur over only a few years.
+The transformation is partially due to the addition of renewable/clean energy sources that produce DC (photovoltaic and fuel cell) or variable AC (wind turbines) and thus require a PCS to convert to regulated AC meeting grid interconnection requirements.
+The distributed nature of solar energy also poses unique challenges in simultaneously meeting the requirements to provide grid stability by remaining connected during abnormal grid conditions, while also ensuring safety by de-energizing or separating into a microgrid island when the distribution grid goes down.
+Microgrids also provide resiliency and power quality advantages to consumers and can contribute to overall stability of the grid.
+Advanced smart grid-interactive PCS-based generator and microgrid functions developed as a result of this project enable solutions to these and many other issues and will enable distributed generators to provide grid interactive functions that increase their value proposition.

 Task 1 – Grid PCS Performance Specifications and Test Methods: